 FDOT has adopted the LOS targets and generalized LOS tables for use on state highways.
-These targets represent the state-of-the-art in highway planning applications.
+These targets represent the state of the art in highway planning applications.
 Together they implement growth management concepts and emphasize the importance of managing access on the state highway system.

 In addition to the generalized tables, the FDOT's latest Q/LOS Handbook provides for conceptual planning to obtain a solid determination of the level of service of a facility and to determine situations when the generalized tables simply are not accurate enough.
-Florida's LOS software, which includes ARTPLAN, FREEPLAN and HIGHPLAN, Highway Capacity Software is the appropriate tool for conducting these types of analysis.
+Highway Capacity Software is the appropriate tool for conducting these types of analysis.
 Martin County will use these methods where applicable in updating the Concurrency System analysis.